maidsafe/rfcs/proposed/0000-crust-refactor/beacon-library.md

 The bulk of this work is already implemented.
 However this RFC proposes a few changes to the existing implementation:
  * The API should be made more general (ie. not Crust-specific)
- * The API should use the interruptible-blocking-call style design of the other crust-refactor RFCs.
  * The implementation should allow multiple beacons in multiple processes to listen on the same port using.
 This will allow more than two crust instances on the one machine to discover each other.